 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Carcinoid Tumors.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 About the endocrine system and endocrine tumors

 The endocrine system consists of cells that produce hormones.
 Hormones are chemical substances that are carried through the bloodstream to have a specific regulatory effect on the activity of other organs or cells in the body.
 Part of the endocrine system is the neuroendocrine system, which is made up of cells that are a cross between traditional hormone-producing cells and nerve cells.

 A tumor begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can spread to other parts of the body.
 A benign tumor means the tumor will not spread and usually can be removed without it causing much harm.

 An endocrine tumor is a mass that affects the parts of the body that produce and release hormones.
 Because an endocrine tumor develops from cells that produce hormones, the tumor itself can produce hormones and cause serious illness.

 About carcinoid tumors

 A carcinoid tumor starts in the hormone-producing cells of various organs.
 Carcinoid tumors most often develop in the gastrointestinal tract, in organs such as the stomach or intestines, or in the lungs.
 However, a carcinoid tumor can also develop in the pancreas, a man’s testicles, or a woman’s ovaries.
 More than one carcinoid tumor can occur in the same organ.

 Here is a general overview of where carcinoid tumors begin: